-The Four Pillars of a Carbon Dividends Plan
+The Four Pillars of Our Carbon Dividends Plan

 I. A Gradually Increasing Carbon Tax